adfec/docker-commands/README.md

 ## Docker file

-The next sample is the basic structure of a static image created using a Dockerfile.
-This file has no extension and just this plain name
+The next example is the basic structure of a static image created using a Dockerfile.
+This file has no extension and just this name

     FROM nginx:latest
     ADD . /usr/share/nginx/html

 Where FROM is the base image and ADD is the instruction.
-The dot is used because the Dockerfile was created in the same folder.
-The next route is where the content should be placed.
+The dot is used because the Dockerfile was created in the same folder, the next route is where the content should be placed.

-To create the Docker file, use the next command.
-Where we tag the version and with the dot indicates where the files are located, for this example in the same directory
+To create the Docker image, use the bellow command.
+Where we tag the version and with the dot indicates where the files are located, for this case in the same directory

     docker build --tag website:latest .